 Despite these minor challenges, insert moulding is one of the most commonly used forming techniques for plastic parts to produce complex products.
 However, due to the relatively high cost of making a mould, insert moulding of magnets is only suitable for high volume production.

 We have years of experience, and can work closely with you to develop and help manufacture your products.
-Contact us today for more information at email@example.com or contact us at +44 (0) 2890 271 001.
+Contact us today for more information at email@example.com or on +44 (0) 2890 271 001.

 For more information download our products and services brochure.